Ganeshbharathi/digital-assistant/Readme.txt

 5.get remainders once after you authenticate google account(google calendar remainders) 6.AND i belive you can add more..

+you can edit the code as you need: for example you can edit the trigger word to wht you need..

 All you need is to install some modules before executing the python code:
 1.pyttsx3(python text to speech)